We welcome everyone to join us for Sunday worship! Below are some details about what to expect when you visit.

 WHERE AND WHEN?

 We meet every Sunday at 5pm at the Chapel of Arlington United Methodist Center, 716 S Glebe Rd.
-Our entrance is on 8th St S. Signs for Incarnation Anglican will help guide you to the right spot.
+Please note, our entrance is on 8th St S. Signs for Incarnation Anglican will help guide you to the right spot.

 WHAT HAPPENS DURING THE SERVICE?